-A mixed format quiz will be given during our second pre-session.
+The first mixed format quiz will be given during our second pre-session.
 Further vocabulary quizzes will be given during morning sessions in Berlin and Prague.
-Topics will be announced beforehand; you will be told exactly what to prepare (for example, elementary vocabulary, basic facts about locations on our itinerary).
+Topics will be announced beforehand; you will be told exactly what to prepare (for example, elementary vocabulary, basic facts about locations on our itinerary, etcetera).